co-dh/chess/chess2.md

 10101010b
 01010101b
 10101010b
-q)all each k <=/: ma[B]  /and it covers all kings legal positions.
+    show all each k <=/: ma[B]  /and it covers all kings legal positions.
 10b
-q)where all each k<=/:ma[B] /first white bishop(e5) can attack all k's position in 2 steps.
+    show where all each k<=/:ma[B] /first white bishop(e5) can attack all k's position in 2 steps.
 ,0
-q)/ we ignored that when bishop e5 moves, it's need to be removed from the orinal attacked position.
+    / we ignored that when bishop e5 moves, it's need to be removed from the orinal attacked position.
 ~~~